 The purpose of that welcome email is to reaffirm to your contact that they’ve made a great decision to join your email list.

-And to fulfill on any offer that you made in exchange for their email address.
+And to fulfill any offer that you made in exchange for their email address.
 Special offers are one of the reasons why people sign up to email lists.

 When should you send your first automated welcome email?

 An instant response is crucial at this stage.
 Schedule this email to send immediately after someone joins your list.

 What should you say in the first welcome email?

 - Thank the subscriber for joining your email list